Executive stock option exercise with full and partial information on a drift change point: Stock price with a drift change point

 We have assumed that the stock volatility is constant, and in particular does not depend on the single-jump process $Y$.
-If we allowed the volatility process to depend on $Y$, then with continuous stock price observations the outsider could infer the value of $Y$ from the rate of increase of the quadratic variation of the stock.
+If we allowed the volatility process to depend on $Y$, then with continuous stock price observations the partially informed agent could infer the value of $Y$ from the rate of increase of the quadratic variation of the stock.
 This would remove the distinction between the agents and thus nullify our intention of building a model where the agents have distinctly different information on the performance of the stock.
 In principle, the constant volatility assumption could be relaxed to allow the volatility to depend on $Y$, but only at the expense of requiring a necessarily more complicated model of differential information between the agents.
-For instance, the outsider could be rendered ignorant of the values $\mu_{0},\mu_{1}$, so these could be modelled (for example) as random variables whose values would be filtered from price observations.
-However, our constant volatility model is the simplest one can envisage with differential information on a change point.
+For instance, the partially informed agent could be rendered ignorant of the values $\mu_{0},\mu_{1}$, so these could be modelled (for example) as random variables whose values would be filtered from price observations.
+This would have significant ramifications for the tractability of the ESO optimal stopping problems, and our constant volatility model is the simplest one can envisage with differential information on a change point.